 About the Pirsig Fellowship

-The Pirsig Pastoral Scholarship is named in honor of Julius H. & Barbara J. Pirsig and their dedication to supporting students in their preparation for ministry.
+The Pirsig Fellowship is named in honor of Julius H. & Barbara J. Pirsig and their dedication to supporting students in their preparation for ministry.
 Julius & Barbara developed a heart for seminary students when they heard two students from Grand Rapids Theological Seminary faithfully preach the Word of God while visiting their church.
-The Pirsig Fellowship is intended to assist pastors and missionaries in completing their theological education.
+The Pirsig Fellowship is intended to assist pastoral ministry and missionaries in completing their theological education.
 GRTS is pleased to honor this commitment and ensure continued ongoing financial support for Master of Divinity students.